xeoxaz/Xeoxaz/README.md

 #### [Orbit](https://github.com/xeoxaz/Orbit_Server)
 A more recent project, Linking client computers to the skynet.
 With a custom web ui.

-#### Cosmic Blue (Minecraft plugin)
-I most likly won't ever put it on github, but it's a all in one plugin for my custom minecraft server.

 ### Contact
 Discord: xeoxaz